This is the fourth in a series of posts analyzing event attendance in the Austin design community. You can jump to any post using the links below.

 Company Presentations (60 respondents)

-Those who are interested in company presentations are also especially interested in events held at offices and are more likely than others to miss events because they fail to keep track of what’s going on.
+They are also more likely than average to miss events because they fail to keep track of them.

 Peer Panels (74 respondents)

 An alternative to a presentation by one member of the community is having multiple members present or discuss a topic.
-This provides a broader perspective on the subject matter, and it also allows presenters to share the burdens of preparation.
+They’re slightly less popular than peer presentations, but do provide a broader perspective on the subject matter.
+They also allow presenters to share the burdens of preparation.